 In an interesting article on Travel Solo Anyway, the author interviewed solo female travelers who tried wearing fake wedding rings to keep men at bay.
 In the end, they all reported the same thing… it just doesn’t work.

 Who’s Promoting These Travel Rings?

 Anytime I read an article about buying fake engagement rings for travel it’s always written by either a jewelry company or a travel publication.

-I’ve got nothing against affiliate marketing or even a good sales pitch (writing the latter keeps me in business), but I’m just here to share my own opinion on the matter.
+I’ve got nothing against affiliate marketing – I do it here on Slight North – but I’m just here to share my own opinion on the matter.
 And that opinion is that the only people telling you to buy fake engagement rings for travel are the ones trying to sell them to you and you don’t have to listen.

 So, Should You Travel With Fake Rings?

-It’s just another way to make travel more complicated than it needs to be and to sell us more stuff we don’t need.
+It’s just another way to make travel more complicated than it needs to be and for companies to sell us more stuff we don’t need.